Exaii2/blender-creature-limb-drawer/README.md

 Sometimes, when extruding endpoints, the resulting connected endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.
 Be careful when subdividing edges, this can cause the ends to flip, too.
 Deleting endpoint vertices might cause Blender to update endpoints in unexpected ways.

-Extruding the vertex endpoint once (or sometimes twice) can usually fix most LimEnd issues.
+Extruding the vertex endpoint once (or sometimes twice) can usually fix most LimbEnd issues.

 - LIMB ROTATION